Rollcage Stage II: Spiritual successors

 In 2015, Robert Baker approached former ATD and Rollcage teammate David Perryman to form Caged Element under the impulsion of entrepreneur Chris Mallinson.
 Caged Element launched a Kickstarter campaign for Grip, a spiritual successor for the Rollcage series.
 A prototype was completed before the Kickstarter crowdfunding campaign using Unreal Engine 4.
 The development staff has two people who worked on the Rollcage series and the soundtrack has artists Technical Itch and Dom & Roland who were on the soundtrack for Rollcage Stage II.
+However, the campaign was canceled after some time.
 Grip: Combat Racing was released in November 2018 for Microsoft Windows, PlayStation 4, Xbox One and Nintendo Switch.